 in support of and in opposition to evidence objections.
 The course will also analyze the effectiveness of motions in limine and strategy during trial governing if, and when, to raise evidence objections.

 The course will be primarily of interest to students who intend to practice as trial lawyers.
 The case problem may be civil or criminal, but the evidence problems presented in the case problem will prepare students to present arguments on evidentiary issues effectively in any courtroom proceeding; whether state or federal, civil or criminal.
+The course will be graded on s/u basis.

 Criminal and Forensic Evidence (70205)